-The gennou is a simple tool consisting of a steel body of some shape or another and a wooden handle.
+The gennou is a simple tool consisting of a steel body of one shape or another attached to a wooden handle.
 The head has a rectangular hole called the “eye” in English and “hitsu” in Japanese to receive the handle’s tenon.
-A high-quality gennou with a good eye and a handle made by a skilled craftsman doesn’t have wedges or other silly contrivances to connect the two.
+A high-quality gennou with a good eye and a handle made by a skilled craftsman doesn’t need wedges or other silly contrivances compensating for sloppy tolerances to connect the two.

-The steel used is typically designated SK, a standard high-carbon tool steel made in Japan used for making hammers, axes, and many other tools.
-It is very similar chemically speaking to 01 steel in the Americas.
-Not as pure as Hitachi Metal’s Shirogami or Aogami steel, but still completely adequate for hammers.
-I wouldn’t pay extra for a gennou head made from Shirogami or Aogami steel, and you shouldn’t either
+The steel used for modern Japanese gennou is typically designated SK, a standard high-carbon tool steel made in Japan used for making hammers, axes, and many other tools.
+Chemically, it is very similar to 01 steel in the Americas; Not as pure as Hitachi Metal’s Shirogami or Aogami steels, but still completely adequate for hammers.
+I wouldn’t pay extra for a gennou head made from Shirogami steel, much less unobtanium and you shouldn’t either